Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 68 Hornby Road

-If you have concerns about the safety or wellbeing of a man in Liverpool Prison, call or email the concern for prisoner care helpline.
+If you have concerns about the safety or wellbeing of a prisoner at Liverpool prison that are not an immediate concern, call or email the safer custody hotline.

 Help us to improve this page.
 Give us your feedback in this 2-minute survey.